verrazzano/docs/content/en/docs/networking/security/net-security.md

 ### NetworkPolicies for applications
 Verrazzano creates a network policy in the Istio system namespace for each application.
-This gives the Envoy proxy sidecar in the application pods ingress into the Istiod control plane pod.
-It is needed since Envoy sends requests the Istio control plane for a variety for reasons.
+This gives the Envoy proxy sidecar in the application Pods ingress into the Istiod control plane Pod.
+It is needed because Envoy sends requests the Istio control plane for a variety for reasons.
 The policy name will be the name of the application.
 When the application is deleted, Verrazzano will delete the policy.